Christopher Howes

-Sir Christopher Kingston Howes (born 30 January 1942) is a British Chartered Surveyor.
-A specialist in the study of land and buildings, with careers in the public, private, and academic sectors, he has worked in city planning, land use, and environmental management.
+Sir Christopher Kingston Howes (born 30 January 1942) is a specialist in the study and management of land and buildings, with careers in the public, private, and academic sectors, he has worked in city planning, land use, and environmental management.

 After ten years as Director of Land and Property at the Department of the Environment, Howes was Chief Executive of the Crown Estate from 1989 to 2001.
 He was a member of the councils of the Duchy of Lancaster and the Duchy of Cornwall.

 Early life

 The younger son of Leonard Howes OBE and Marion Howes (née Bussey), he was educated at Gresham's School, Holt, and the University of London, where he graduated BSc in estate management in 1965.
 His father was Lord Mayor of Norwich for 1963–1964.
 He became an Associate of the Royal Institution of Chartered Surveyors in 1966 and graduated as a master of philosophy at the University of Reading in 1975.